hugoocoto/vicel/docs/vicel_reference.typ

 )

 == Modify sheet structure
-There is some commands to add/delete rows and columns.
+There are some commands to add/delete rows and columns.
 Note that formula identifier would not change on row/col insertion/deletion.

 #table(